Brent Barry: San Antonio Spurs (2004–2008)

 In the summer of 2004, Barry was signed as a free agent by the San Antonio Spurs, where he spent most of the season as a backup.
 After losing their first playoff game to the Denver Nuggets in the 2005 NBA playoffs, San Antonio inserted Barry into the starting lineup.
 The Spurs' new lineup helped them beat the Nuggets in the series four games to one.
 Later in those same playoffs, Barry earned his first championship ring when the Spurs defeated the Detroit Pistons in the 2005 NBA Finals.

-Brent and his father, Rick Barry, are the second father-son duo to each win an NBA championship as a player; the first was Matt Guokas, Sr. and his son Matt Guokas, Jr. The only other father-son duos are Bill Walton and his son Luke Walton, Mychal Thompson and his son Klay Thompson, Dell Curry and his sons Stephen Curry and Seth Curry and Gary Payton and his son Gary Payton II.
+Brent and his father, Rick Barry, are the second father-son duo to each win an NBA championship as a player; the first was Matt Guokas, Sr. and his son Matt Guokas, Jr. The only other father-son duos are Bill Walton and his son Luke Walton, Mychal Thompson and his son Klay Thompson, and Gary Payton and his son Gary Payton II.

 In June 2007, he won his second NBA championship ring when the Spurs swept the Cleveland Cavaliers 4-0.

 In January 2008, Barry tore his right calf muscle.
 On February 20, 2008, (not too long after his injury) Barry, along with Francisco Elson and a 2009 first-round draft pick, were traded by the San Antonio Spurs back to the Seattle SuperSonics in exchange for forward/center Kurt Thomas.
 Barry was waived the following day by the Sonics.
 After a mandatory 30-day waiting period, he re-signed with San Antonio on March 24, 2008, for one year with the possibility for the 2009–2010 season at Veteran Minimum.

 Coming off of injury Barry did not see very much playing time in the first two rounds of the 2008 NBA playoffs.
 Barry would shine against the Lakers in the Western Conference finals, however, getting 23 points in Game 4, with a controversial no-call foul with 2 seconds on the clock.
 The Spurs would lose the series in 5 games, however.

 San Antonio provided Barry with the most playoff experience (71 games) of his career.
 He totaled 356 3-point shots made and 1,888 points.